 There is debate about whether or not apple seeds are safe to be included in juices.

-Though apple seeds contain a very minute amount of cyanide, you would need to eat at least 80–100 crushed apple seeds a day to see any negative impact on your health.
-Assuming each apple has 10 seeds, you will need to consume eight or more apples before any adverse effect kicks in.
+Apple seeds contain a very minute amount of cyanide, so minute that you would need to eat at least 80–100 crushed apple seeds a day to have any negative impact on your health.
+Assuming each apple has 10 seeds, you will need to consume eight or more apples with their seeds before any adverse effect kicks in.

 In any case, when you juice using a slow juicer, the seeds get crushed and expelled together with the pulp.
 However, it is a different case if you blend apples with the seeds.
 Then you consume the apples and seeds.
 Still, you will need to eat at least eight or more in order for it to have any adverse effect.
 It is quite impossible to be eating 8 or more apples a day with the seeds.